build-trust/ockam/documentation/concepts/enrollment.md

-environments where the enroller may connect with an not-yet-connected enrollee over protocols that require a wired connection (Ethernet, Serial etc.) or those that only work over short distances (Bluetooth, NFC etc.) to provide it with cryptographic material needed to enroll along with credentials an other information needed to connect the local network and to the end service.
+environments where the enroller may connect with an not-yet-connected enrollee over protocols that require a wired connection (Ethernet, Serial etc.) or those that only work over short distances (Bluetooth, NFC etc.) to provide it with cryptographic material needed to enroll along with credentials and other information needed to connect the local network and to the end service.